victormbogu1/FiFa20-Project/README.md

 ## Analysis Criteria
 I’ll be conducting the following analyses in this Achievement (note that not all results need to be included in the final dashboard):

-Exploratory analysis through visualizations (scatterplots, correlation heatmaps, pair plots and categorical plots) Geospatial analysis using a shapefile
+* Exploratory analysis through visualizations (scatterplots, correlation heatmaps, pair plots and categorical plots)
+* Geospatial analysis using a shapefile
-Regression analysis
+* Regression analysis
-Cluster analysis
+* Cluster analysis
-Time-series analysis
+* Time-series analysis
-Analysis narrative and final results (presented in a dashboard)
+* Final presentation on Tableau dashboad

 ## Tools: